-The cost of a stylish T-shirt from a fast-fashion out brand may seem like a bargain at €5, but the social, human, and environmental costs may outweigh the difference.
+The cost of a stylish t-shirt from a fast-fashion brand may seem like a bargain at €5, but the social, human, and environmental costs may outweigh the difference.

 Underpaid and overworked in poor conditions

 There is an abundance of fast fashion clothing items because they are manufactured in such large quantities.
-As a result, many items end of being disposed of in incinerators which releasing harmful CO2 emissions into the air.
-People also dispose of fast fashion items more so than other items as they are often low quality and become easily worn over time.
+As a result, many items end up being disposed of in incinerators which releases harmful CO2 emissions into the air.
+People also dispose of fast fashion items more so than other items as they tend to be of low quality and become easily worn over time.
 CO2 is a major greenhouse gas and a contributing factor to global warming.
-Theses emissions are also associated with the production of clothing items (textile production).
+These emissions are also associated with the production of clothing items (textile production).

-Its understandably difficult to not be tempted by the cheap items fast fashion brands offer such as a €5 T-shirt.
-But when we truly consider the garment production process involved its impossible to truly justify the €5 spend.
+It is difficult to not be tempted by the cheap items fast fashion brands offer such as a stylish €5 t-shirt.
+But when we truly consider the garment production process involved it's impossible to truly justify that €5 "bargain".